 If you are interesting in joining our lab please send me an email at email@example.com and include a description of your research interests and a current CV/resume.

-The successful candidate should have a PhD in ecosystem ecology, plant community ecology, wetland ecology, physiological ecology, biogeochemistry, ecosystem or ecological modeling, or a closely related field and should have strong data management skills and some prior experience with modeling ecological plant communities or ecosystems.
-The ability to write or debug computer code is desired, as is an understanding of clonal plants and wetland C, N, and P biogeochemistry.
-In addition, this NASA-funded project aims to train and engage underrepresented undergraduates in interdisciplinary science by fostering their exposure to STEM careers through direct experiences with experts in remote sensing and computational modeling.
-A proportion of the postdoc’s responsibility will be to facilitate the development and execution of an undergraduate training program.
+The successful candidate should have a PhD in ecosystem ecology, plant ecology, grassland ecology, physiological ecology, biogeochemistry, ecological modeling, or a closely related field and should have strong data management skills.
+Prior experience with ecological modeling, the ability to write or debug computer code and/or an understanding of clonal growth and C, N, and P biogeochemistry is desired, but not required.

-The candidate will be expected to function well as part of a research team, including working with co-PI faculty at other collaborating universities.
-The candidate will be expected to present research results at national conferences and to lead the development of collaborative manuscripts for publication in peer reviewed journals.
-They will have some flexibility to develop original research questions and topics in areas related to the research funding.
-Salary is competitive and includes a standard benefits package.
-This is a one-year position with extension to two years with satisfactory job performance.
+The candidate will be expected to function well as part of a diverse research team, including working with faculty at other collaborating universities.
+The candidate will be expected to present research results at national conferences and lead the writing of collaborative manuscripts for publication in peer reviewed journals.
+There will be some flexibility to develop original research questions and topics commensurate with the overall goals of the research.
+Salary is $50K/year for two years and includes a standard benefits package.

-How to apply This position has a flexible start date anticipated to be May 1, 2022.
-To apply for the position, please submit a CV, cover letter describing your research interests and qualifications for the position, unofficial transcripts, a copy of one publication, and contact information for three professional references at the following link:https://jobs.hr.txstate.edu/postings/37229.
+How to apply This position has a start date of September 1, 2023.
+To apply for the position, please submit a CV, cover letter describing your research interests and qualifications for the position, unofficial transcripts, a copy of one relevant publication, and contact information for three professional references to Jason Martina at firstname.lastname@example.org

-Review of applications will begin on March 1, 2022 and continue until the position is filled.
-Women and under-represented minorities are encouraged to apply.
+Review of applications will begin on June 15 and continue until the position is filled.
+We welcome applications from diverse backgrounds that are normally underrepresented in STEM.
 Texas State University is an equal opportunity employer.
-Questions about the position can be addressed to Jason Martina (firstname.lastname@example.org).
+Questions about the position can be addressed to Jason Martina (email@example.com).